416 – Unmanned Aircraft Systems (UAS)

 4. Storage and Disposal of Lithium-Ion Cells and Batteries Compliance

 a.
-All lithium-ion batteries and lithium-ion battery-powered equipment shall be stored in compliance with the specific requirements stipulated in appropriate equipment documents.
-When such documentation is not available, the general storage requirements listed below shall be followed.
+All lithium-ion batteries and lithium-ion battery-powered equipment will be stored in compliance with the specific requirements stipulated in appropriate equipment documents.
+When such documentation is not available, the general storage requirements listed below will be followed.

 i.
 Ventilated Shelter: Store batteries in a dry, cool (below 130°F (54°C)) ventilated shelter out of direct sunlight.